Umberto Agnelli

 Umberto Agnelli ([umˈbɛrto aɲˈɲɛlli]; 1 November 1934 – 27 May 2004) was an Italian industrialist and politician.
-He was the third son of Virginia Agnelli (born Donna Virginia Bourbon del Monte) and of Edoardo Agnelli, and the youngest brother of Gianni Agnelli.
+He was the third son of Virginia (born Donna Virginia Bourbon del Monte) and Edoardo Agnelli, and the youngest brother of Gianni Agnelli.

 Agnelli served as a CEO of Italian carmaker Fiat from 1970 to 1976.
 After the death of his brother, he was briefly chairman of the Fiat Group until his death, aged 69, in 2004.
 He was also chairman and later honorary chairman of Juventus, the football team long-associated with Fiat and the Agnelli family, and was for a time the president of the Italian Football Federation.
 He was a Christian Democracy member of the Senate of the Republic from 1976 to 1979.
 In 2015, he was posthumously inducted into the Italian Football Hall of Fame.

 Early life

-Agnelli was born in Lausanne, Switzerland, the youngest of seven children.
+Agnelli was born in Lausanne, Switzerland, on 1 November 1934, as the youngest of seven children.
 After the premature deaths of his parents, Edoardo Agnelli and Virginia Bourbon del Monte in two unrelated accidents, he was raised by his older brother Gianni Agnelli.
 He graduated in law at the University of Catania.
 Like his brother and his grandfather, Giovanni Agnelli, who cofounded Fiat S.p.A. in 1899, he also carried out his military service at the Pinerolo Cavalry Application School.